 Get to know the woman behind all the beautiful hand-painted pieces we've been sharing on our socials, and read up on her journey as a ladypreneur.

-One of their recent designs features a cheeky little monkey named George
+The exclusive Art of Gold x Seek The Uniq collection features a cheeky little monkey named George

 Tell us a bit about your entrepreneurship journey (how it started, etc.)